dougtebay/CitiBikr/readme.md

 * This model includes functions related to preventing a user from having multiple active sessions.
 * The persistSession and userHasMultipleSessions functions are called from the layout blade.
 (I know it's bad form to interact with models directly from the view, but at this time I haven't found another reliable way of calling these functions on every refresh.)
 * The persistSession function logs the current user id and session id to the database.
-* The userHasMultipleSessions function checks the database for a record with the current user id and a created by date later than that of the current session.
+* The userHasMultipleSessions function checks the database for a record with the current user id and a created by date/time later than that of the current session.
 If such a record exists—indicating that the user has logged in from another browser—they are logged out of their current session (but remain logged in to the more recent session).

 ## Authentication